gofractally/Eden/README.md

 ## Eden Contracts

-Contacts can be built manually (see below) but the latest contracts are also available from our Github CI/CD in this repo.
+Contracts can be built manually (see below) but the latest contracts are also available from our Github CI/CD in this repo.
 For contract deployment/update instructions and considerations, see the [Contracts README](./contracts/README.md).

 ### Build